garg-tanisha/Log-Files-Google-DropDown-/README.md

 3) print the data

 c.
 ClassInitialize
-1) Initilize a new instance of the Timer class, and sets the Timer.Interval property to the specified number of milliseconds
+1) Initialize a new instance of the Timer class, and sets the Timer.Interval property to the specified number of milliseconds
 2) Start raising the Timer.Elapsed event by setting Timer.Enabled to true

 d.
 TestInitialize